Challenge Course & Climbing

 Looking for training information?
 Learn about upcoming challenge course and climbing trainings here.

-Our council has two Challenge Courses, one each at S bar F Scout Ranch and Beaumont Scout Reservation.
+Our council has three Challenge Courses, one each at Camp Joy, S bar F Scout Ranch, and Beaumont Scout Reservation.
 The Challenge Course is a program for youths and adults that includes a series of outdoor challenges — beginning with basic group initiative games and progressing to more complicated low-course and high-course activities.
 Some of these events involve a group effort while others test individual skills and agility.
 Participants climb, swing, balance, jump and think through solutions to a variety of challenges.
 Most participants find that they can do much more than they initially thought they could.

 There are eight major goals of the Challenge Course: